Shane Richie: EastEnders

-In 2002, Richie joined the cast of EastEnders as Alfie Moon, bringing humour to a programme often panned for being too depressing.
-The role won him numerous awards including the award for "Best Male European Actor" at the Rose D'or Festival and National Television Awards for "Most Popular Actor" in 2005, shortly before he, and co-star Jessie Wallace, left the programme on Christmas Day in 2005.
+In 2002, Richie joined the cast of EastEnders as Alfie Moon, a humorous character in a programme which had been criticised for being too depressing.
+The role won him numerous awards, including the award for Best Male European Actor at the Rose d'Or festival and National Television Awards for Most Popular Actor in 2005, shortly before he and co-star Jessie Wallace left the programme on Christmas Day in 2005.

-On 8 May 2008, he said in an interview with Digital Spy that he would love to return to EastEnders as Alfie Moon.
+On 8 May 2008, he said in an interview with Digital Spy that he would love to return to EastEnders.

 On 23 July 2009, Richie announced on The One Show that his character Alfie Moon would return to EastEnders.
 Following an absence of almost five years, Richie made his on-screen return to EastEnders on 21 September 2010.

-As well as appearing in EastEnders, Richie also narrated three episodes for the documentary series, EastEnders Revealed, a series that goes behind the scenes and explores characters and storylines; the episodes were "The Secret Mitchell" in 2009 about Ronnie Mitchell and Danielle Jones, "Peggy Mitchell – Queen of the Vic" in 2010 about Peggy Mitchell and "Farewell Pat" in 2012 about Pat Evans.
+As well as appearing in EastEnders, Richie also narrated three episodes for the documentary series EastEnders Revealed, a series that goes behind the scenes to explore characters and storylines; the episodes were "The Secret Mitchell" (2009) about Ronnie Mitchell and Danielle Jones, "Peggy Mitchell – Queen of the Vic" (2010) about Peggy Mitchell, and "Farewell Pat" (2012) about Pat Evans.

 On 4 April 2015, it was announced that Richie would appear alongside Jessie Wallace in a six-part BBC One drama series, Redwater.
 In the spin-off, Kat and Alfie Moon visited Ireland as they put their past behind them.
 Speaking about the series, Richie commented: "Both Jessie and I are absolutely thrilled to be given this amazing opportunity.
 To have a whole drama focussed around Kat and Alfie is a huge honour for us both and we just can't wait to start filming.

 Richie briefly reprised the role in 2018, with the character leaving once again in early 2019.

-In July 2022, it was announced that Richie would reprise the role of Alfie once again, returning to the soap in the Autumn.
+In July 2022, it was announced that Richie would reprise the role of Alfie again, returning to the soap in the autumn.